sethbern/CSJava/published/csjava/_sources/Unit1-Getting-Started/topic-1-3-variables.rst.txt

    :adaptive:
    :noindent:

    The following code declares and initializes variables for storing a number of visits, a person's temperature, and if the person has insurance or not.
    It also includes extra blocks that are not needed in a correct solution.
    Drag the needed blocks from the left area into the correct order (declaring numVisits, temp, and hasInsurance in that order) in the right area.
-Click on the "Check Me" button to check your solution.
+   Check your solution.
    -----
    int numVisits = 5;
    =====